Luis103104/price-page/README.md

-# price-page
+# Price-Page
-These are the prices for our services
+These are the prices for our services and subscription plan for excel and computer science